SEMICeu/documentation/toolchain.md

 Modularity in the PURI design will thus also facilitate modularity in the data specification management.

 Currently, none of the above considerations have been discussed in depth, besides the "quick win" motivation.
-They will be part of future work to bring further improvments to the editorial flow, and must be done in collaboration with the whole SEMIC team.
+They will be part of future work, to bring further improvments to the editorial flow, and must be done in collaboration with the whole SEMIC team.